hackthenorth/goose-guide-bot/README.md

 # Goose Guide Bot

 A Voiceflow-powered AI chat agent to help hackers get answers to their questions quickly and accurately!
-Open sourced as of Hack the North 2024 on Wednesday, Auguest 21st, 2024.
+Open sourced as of Hack the North 2024 on Wednesday, August 21st, 2024.

 ## Features